paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

 ## Workflow
 - Setup:
-  -  Clone or download this repositary to your computer.
+  -  Clone or download this repository.
   -  Install `make` (see the [website](https://www.gnu.org/software/make/) for more details).
 In Anaconda, `conda install make`.
   -  `make create_environment` to create a new virtual environment.
-This new environment will be called "epml" - an abbreviation for Equity Premium and Machine Learning.
+This new environment will be called "epml", an abbreviation for Equity Premium and Machine Learning.
   -  Activate the new environment.
 In Anaconda, `conda activate epml`.
   -  Added new packages to `requirements.txt` if needed.
   -  `make requirements` to install packages.